Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     native plugin is expected to work across all platforms, you may have to compile the library yourself for some platforms.
 If you would like to help Kinemation support your target platform officially, please reach out!
 -   Occlusion Culling is not supported.
-Support should be possible in a future release.
 -   Entities Graphics stats don’t work.
 Kinemation will provide its own solution for this in a future release which will be more extensible and customizable.
--   When using Unity Transforms, Kinemation does not enforce the a skinned mesh’s local transform is set to identity after binding to a skeleton, which may result in incorrect rendering if this value is modified later
+-   When using Unity Transforms, Kinemation does not enforce that a skinned mesh’s local transform is set to identity after binding to a skeleton, which may result in incorrect rendering if this value is modified later